AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 ## Log on to Adobe Analytics from Adobe Dynamic Media Classic {#log-in-to-analytics-from-dmc}

-Begin by integrating Dynamic Media Classic with Adobe Analytics OAuth.
-The Adobe Analytics OAuth integration with Dynamic Media Classic is typically only done once per user.
+Integrate Dynamic Media Classic with Adobe Analytics OAuth.
+The Adobe Analytics OAuth integration with Dynamic Media Classic is typically performed only once per user.

 1. Access [Adobe Developer Console](https://developer.adobe.com/console).
 Ensure that your account has administrator permissions for the organization for which the integration is required.
 1. Near the upper-right corner of the Home page, from the drop-down list, select the appropriate company.
 (The screenshot below is for information purposes only; the actual company name that you select can vary.)

    ![Create a new project](assets/analytics-oauth1.png)

-1. Do either one of the following:
+1. Select one of the following options:

    * At the top of the page, from the **[!UICONTROL Home]** tab, select **[!UICONTROL Create a new project]**.
-   * At the top of the page, from the **[!UICONTROL Projects]** tab.
+   * At the top of the page, select the **[!UICONTROL Projects]** tab.
 Near the right corner of the page, select **[!UICONTROL Create a new project]**.

 1. On the project's page, select **[!UICONTROL Add API]**.
 1. On the **[!UICONTROL Add an API]** page, select **[!UICONTROL Adobe Analytics]**.